planetlabs/planet-client-python/docs/cli/cli-intro.md

 ```

 The pipe says to take the output of the first command and pass it to the input of
 the second.
-You'll notice that the planet command has a dash (`-`), this is a convention
+You’ll notice that the planet command has a dash (`-`), this is a convention
-that is often used by different CLI programs to explicitly say 'read from
+that is often used by different CLI programs to explicitly say ’read from
 standard out'.
 Using the dash to mean
-'read from standard out' is a general convention used by many programs, but it's
+’read from standard out' is a general convention used by many programs, but it’s
-not universal, so check the docs of the program you're using as to how it reads
+not universal, so check the docs of the program you’re using as to how it reads
 from piped input.
 For example GDAL/OGR uses a specific `/vsistdin/` convention to
 read from a pipe.